commonhaus/foundation/policies/conflict-of-interest.md

 - General members, when their personal or professional interests could potentially influence the decisions or activities of the Foundation.
 - Key employees[^1]

-[^1]: If and when the CF employs full-time staff, a key employee is an employee whose total annual compensation (including benefits) from the foundation and its affiliates is more than $150,000 and who (a) has responsibilities or influence over the foundation similar to that of officers or Councilors; or (b) manages a program that represents 10% or more of the activities, assets, income, or expenses of the foundation; or (c) has or shares authority to control 10% or more of the foundation capital expenditures, operating budget, or compensation for employees.
+[^1]: If and when the CF employs full-time staff, a key employee is an employee who (a) has responsibilities or influence over the foundation similar to that of officers or Councilors; or (b) manages a program that represents 10% or more of the activities, assets, income, or expenses of the foundation; or (c) has or shares authority to control 10% or more of the foundation capital expenditures, operating budget, or compensation for employees.

 ## Definitions